Chalarangelo/30-seconds-of-code/snippets/findLastIndex.md

 tags: array,intermediate
 ---

-Returns the index of the last element for which the provided function returns a truthy value.
+Finds the index of the last element for which the provided function returns a truthy value.

 - Use `Array.prototype.map()` to map each element to an array with its index and value.
 - Use `Array.prototype.filter()` to remove elements for which `fn` returns falsy values